tinyredinc/notes/real_estate/cofund_web_info.md

       *Status: Comming Soon

-      This project occupies one of the rare developable parcels within the University of Toronto's St. George Campus that is not university-owned.
+      This residential condo project occupies one of the rare developable parcels within the University of Toronto's St. George Campus that is not university-owned.
 The proposed construction is an 8-storey boutique condominium, spanning an approximate Gross Floor Area (GFA) of 20,000 sq. ft.
 Designed to include 12 strata-titled units and 40 rooms, its unique location renders it an excellent choice for student residences, thereby offering a solid long-term investment opportunity.<strong>Target Annualized Return: 20%-22%.</strong>

       Estimated Completion Value: $28.0 Million
       Estimated Project Duration: 3.0 Years